The Daytona Beach Area

 Filled with family-style recreation, attractions, and entertainment, the Daytona Beach area offers 23 miles of beaches and plenty of fun.
 The communities that comprise the Daytona Beach area include Ormond-By-The-Sea, Ormond Beach, Daytona Beach, Daytona Beach Shores, Wilbur-By-The-Sea, Ponce Inlet, Holly Hill and South Daytona.
 The beach itself has an ocean park atmosphere, with friendly beach vendors offering everything from hot dogs and sodas to boogie boards, chairs, umbrellas, and bicycles.

 Beyond the beach, visitors will find great downtown and oceanfront shopping, dining and entertainment options, plus world-class festivals and events.
-From Daytona Lagoon waterpark and the Museum of Arts & Sciences to Daytona International Speedway's All-Access Tours and the Zoom-Air ziplines at scenic Tuscawilla Park, we've got a wide range of fun activities.
+From Daytona Lagoon waterpark and the Museum of Arts and Sciences to Daytona International Speedway Tours, Speedway Indoor Karting, and the Zoom-Air ziplines at scenic Tuscawilla Park, we've got a wide range of fun activities.
 Add in historical attractions, outdoor treasures, trendy new eateries, and nightlife, and there's never a shortage of things to explore.

 At the turn of the 20th century, Ormond Beach garnered the reputation as a summer playground for the rich and famous.
 Industrialists such as railroad magnate Henry Flagler and oil industry multi-millionaire John D. Rockefeller visited the area often, helping to develop the town's character.
 Today, Ormond Beach is known as the "Birthplace of Speed" and celebrates annual events that reenact the early days of racing on the beach.
 Ormond-by-the-Sea is a quaint residential area featuring parks, a traffic-free beach and a variety of great restaurants.